 Improved financial well-being

-Increase motivation to participate in on-going financial education, increase awareness of the higher lifelong financial security risk faced by women, and increased awareness of Extension as a source of high-quality, research-based financial information.
+Increase motivation to participate in on-going financial education, increase awareness of the higher lifelong financial security risk faced by women, and increased awareness of Extension and Outreach as a source of high-quality, research-based financial information.

 Identify spending leaks to plug to find cash for other priorities, increase awareness of ways to improve financial well-being, and become motivated to register for Your Money Your Future to improve their finances.